SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_button_baremetal/readme.md

 ## Application Build Environment

- The application will toggle the selected LED on each selected button press.
+ The application toggles the selected LED on each selected button press.

 ### Configuration